 Bernice Ruo, MD, Assistant Professor of Medicine-General Internal Medicine and Geriatrics

-Eric W. Schaefer, MD, Assistant Professor in Medicine-Hospital Medicine
+Eric W. Schaefer, MD, Assistant Professor of Medicine (General Internal Medicine and Geriatrics)

 Developing and Evaluating a Mastery Learning Program for Code Status Discussion Skills